rems-project/archsem/README.md

   - An SC model for Arm (`UMSeqArm.v`) that is unsound for >1 thread
   - The VMSA model from [the ESOP22 paper](https://www.cl.cam.ac.uk/~pes20/iflat/top-extended.pdf) (`VMSA22Arm.v`)
+- `ArchSemRiscV` The RISC-V instantiation of the library.
+This is barebones for now, but will be improved upon later
 - `Extraction` contains machinery to extract the code to OCaml, for now it is mainly use to check that the code _can_ be extracted rather than as an actually usable OCaml library